dbouquin/hackbot/README.md

 #### Before you use the Hackbot, you must do another hacky thing
 The Hackbot assumes you have a directory called `/roi_links` containing .txt files populated with download URLs from reports you've scheduled in ROI.
 To get those .txt files, use Power Automate:

 Power Automate extracts your file download URL whenever you receive one in a ROI email – it writes the URL to a .txt file and names the file using the report name (e.g., link_testmachine.txt).
 Each report needs a separate Power Automate "flow."
-To make a flow, just copy one of the existing Hackbot flows that already exist, then update your copied flow:
+To make a flow, just copy one of the existing Hackbot flows and update your copy:

 * Rename the flow with your report name (e.g., Hackbot - test machine)
 * Change the email subject search to include the name you've given the report (e.g., subject: TESTMACHINE)
 	* *Note: do not put spaces in the report name when you schedule it in ROI*
 * Change the write file action to name the file with your report name. (e.g., link_testmachine.txt)

+More detail about the Power Automate flows used by Hackbot is available here.

-Once you've made the edits, turn on your flow (right click it) and you'll be ready to go.
+Once you've made your edits, turn on the flow (right click it) and you'll be ready to go.

 #### Add your report to the map
 Now you have your `roi_links/`, but before you can use the Hackbot, you need to *tell the bot where to put your files*.
 To do this, update the `map.json` file.
 Use your report name and enter the full path to the directory you want the file to go in.
 Create a new directory for your files if you need one.